-Nature of operations - Liberty Bay Bank (the Bank) provides a full range of banking services to individual and corporate customers through its sole office in Poulsbo, Washington.
-During 2016, the Bank converted a bank-owned property located in Port Orchard, Washington, into a loan production office, which opened in February 2017.
-Its primary deposit products are checking, savings, and term certificate accounts, and its primary lending products are commercial loans, commercial real estate loans, and leases.
+Nature of operations - Liberty Bay Bank (the Bank) provides a full range of banking services to individual and corporate customers through its main office in Poulsbo, Washington and loan production office in Port Orchard, Washington, which opened in February 2017.
+Its primary deposit products are checking, savings, and term certificate accounts, and its primary lending products are commercial real estate loans, residential real estate loans, and commercial loans.
 The Bank is subject to significant competition from other financial institutions.
 The Bank is also subject to the regulations of certain federal and state of Washington agencies and undergoes periodic examinations by those regulatory authorities.